-Place a two-sided cast iron griddle over the grates of your grill so that the flat side is facing up and heat the grill to medium-high heat while keeping the lid closed.
+Place a cast iron griddle over the grates of your grill so that the flat side is facing up and heat the grill to medium-high heat while keeping the lid closed.

 Open lid and spray griddle lightly with non-stick cooking spray.
 Place salmon on the griddle (if your salmon still has the skin on, place skin side down first) and close grill lid.
 Sear for 3-4 minutes and flip to the other side.
 (You can easily remove the skin off the salmon at this point with a tongues.)
 Sear for another 3-4 minutes.
 Remove from the grill and place on a serving platter.
 Tent with foil for 3-4 minutes.
 Drizzle herbed garlic butter over salmon and sprinkle with parsley.
 If serving with pasta, reserve a little garlic herb butter to drizzle over pasta.